 When you open an account, you’ll face a monthly membership fee of $8.95.
 You can get this fee waived by setting up direct deposits that meet a minimum of $500 each statement cycle.
 However, you’ll never face fees for overdrafts, insufficient funds or any other penalties.

 You can access your checking account online, on mobile and at a network of over 40,000 ATMs.
-You can even deposit cash at your local Walmart.
 The account also includes ASAP Direct Deposit™, mobile check deposit, bill-pay capabilities, budgeting tools and savings tools.

 GoBank Checking Account

 |Minimum Deposit|| |